 If you grew up in Ohio in the ’70s, ’80s, or ’90s, there is a decent chance that you went to SeaWorld at least once.

 My love of the ocean started when I was six years old, even though I wouldn’t step foot in one until nearly a decade later.
-Through the years, I developed a deep sense of connectivity to the ocean and all things living in it.
+Through the years, I developed a deep sense of belonging with the ocean, and a love of all things living in it.

 Main Entrance